HenryThompson21/github-slideshow/_posts/0000-01-02-HenryThompson21.md

 ---
 layout: slide
-title: "Welcome to our second slide!" created a branch, created a file and made a commit, and opened a pull request
+title: "Welcome to our second slide!"
 ---
 Your text
-Use the left arrow to go back!
+Use the left arrow to go back! created a branch, created a file and made a commit, and opened a pull request.